 A person is like a dish.
 It’s made up of various

-has some same basic ingredients.
-With these same ingredients, number of dishes
+has some of the same basic ingredients.
+With these same ingredients, a number of dishes

 could be made.
-So if every dish is made up of some same ingredients, why it
+So if every dish is made up of the same ingredients, why does it

 adding ingredients, time, temperature, heat, presentation, quality and quantity